 – Kyle Pearce (@MathletePearce) March 25, 2015

 It was this book that inspired me to completely break free from note templates that I had been making for my students to complete on their iPad.
 I consider them pretty nifty and are more interactive than what you’d think of when someone says “worksheet“, but I realized that much of it was me scaffolding them along and that can quickly turn to disengagement and even just “copying” once it goes up on the screen.

 Students Learn By Doing – Not Listening

 Today, my students were working on Dan Meyer’s Hot Coffee 3 Act Math Task to introduce the volume of a cylinder with my goal being that we show the interconnectivity of math by connecting this new knowledge to prior knowledge involving proportional reasoning.
 What I’ve taken away from Teaching Minds and other books like Make It Stick that discuss interleaving with spaced practice is that students learn by doing – not by listening.
 While this might be difficult to deconstruct in certain subjects that are content heavy like Geography or History, it seems fairly obvious in math class.
+Although, take Geography for example, many students find that colorful visuals and objects really help them to learn.
+Take the countries as one example, a student might find it hard to be tested on these things unless they have physically touched a flag of chad or seen a flag of the US to remember as they take the exam.
+History is similar in the sense that a lot of students remember historical facts if they have been to a relative museum or visited a historic location.
 As I’ve outlined in a recent post called The Two Groups of Math Students I Created In My Classroom, I spent the better part of my career rewarding students who could memorize through mass practice, rather than rewarding them for being good at math.